gloriapul/hobby_sprout/design/concepts/UserProfile/design-changes.md

 5. **Unrestricted Hobby Selection**:
    - Implementation allows users to specify any hobby without restrictions from a preset list
    - The `hobby` argument is treated as a simple string name with no validation against a predefined set
-   - This change was made because the Communities concept is no longer part of the implementation, removing the need for a predefined set of hobby communities
+   - This change was made because my Communities concept is no longer part of the implementation, removing the need for a predefined set of hobby communities

 ## Evaluation Against Original Requirements